 The answer is nuanced.

-While a spermidine-rich diet is beneficial, it might not always provide sufficient levels of spermidine needed to trigger significant autophagy and cellular rejuvenation processes, especially in older individuals.
+While a spermidine-rich diet is beneficial, it may not always provide sufficient levels of spermidine to trigger significant autophagy and cellular rejuvenation, especially in older individuals.

 The aging body's reduced efficiency in nutrient absorption and processing means that even with a healthy diet, spermidine levels might fall short of therapeutic benefits.

-On top of this, the modern diet, often dominated by processed foods, may lack adequate levels of spermidine.
+On top of this, the modern diet, often dominated by processed foods, may be low in spermidine.

-Supplementation can be a practical solution to bridge this gap for those unable to consistently consume spermidine-rich foods or for whom such foods are insufficient to meet the body's needs.
+Higher spermidine intake through supplementation can be a practical way to bridge this gap for those unable to consume it through diet consistently or who find such foods insufficient to meet the body's needs.

 What Foods are Low in Spermidine?

-While we often focus on foods that are rich in spermidine for their health benefits, it's equally important to be aware of foods that are low in this compound.
+While we often focus on foods rich in spermidine for their health benefits, it's equally important to be aware of foods low in this compound.

-Having a better grasp of the foods with lower levels of spermidine can help balance a goal-specific diet, especially for those specifically looking to increase their spermidine intake.
+Having a better grasp of foods with lower levels of spermidine can help balance a goal-specific diet, especially for those aiming to increase their spermidine intake.

 -Refined grains